tocisz/homepage-data/posts_source/013-Binary-numeric-screen-mode.md

 In the first version that was able to read memory values of memory cells were leaking to neighboring blocks.
-What's more interesting change of value from 0 to 1 required one clock cycle more that change of value from 1 to 0.
+What's more interesting, when memory byte being read changes from 0 to 1, it requires one clock cycle more that when it changes from 1 to 0.

 ![Leaking pixels](013-leaking_pixels.jpg)